apache/nuttx/configs/stm32f429i-disco/README.txt

        2015-04-30
           Appears to be fully functional.

+  nx
+  --

+    This a simple test using the graphic example at apps/example/nx.
+This configuration illustrates the use of the LCD with the lower performance SPI interface.

   nxwm
   ----
     This is a special configuration setup for the NxWM window manager UnitTest.

     NOTES:

     1. The NxWM window manager can be found here:

          nuttx-code/NxWidgets/nxwm